Estimating Orbital Parameters of Direct Imaging Exoplanet Using Neural Network

-Since our ultimate goal is to estimate the orbital parameters of $\beta$ Pictoris b with the trained neural network, it is essential to construct a training dataset con 12sisting of simulated observations that closely resemble systems analogous to $\beta$ Pictoris b.
+\emph{Data and Model.}---Since our ultimate goal is to estimate the orbital parameters of $\beta$ Pictoris b with the trained neural network, it is essential to construct a training dataset consisting of simulated observations that closely resemble systems analogous to $\beta$ Pictoris b.
 In this work, we generate a dataset comprising 16 million simulated orbital configurations.
+The relative astrometry data of exoplanets are often expressed as the star-planet separation and position angle, or equivalently as the relative right ascension ($\Delta \text{RA}$) and relative declination ($\Delta \text{Dec}$) \cite{Blunt_2020, 2020AJ....159...71N}.
+These observed orbital data can be parameterized with eight quantities: the six standard Keplerian elements plus parallax $\pi$ and total system mass $M_{\text{tot}}$.
+The specific priors and noise models used for training are detailed in the Supplemental Material.